 Body temperature above 100°.
 We will call parents if a child has a fever of 100° or more.
 Students should be free from fever (without taking anti-fever medications,) vomiting or diarrhea for a minimum of 24 hours before returning to school.
+They must be out the entirety of the succeeding school day before returning to school.
 Therefore, if the school sends a student home for one of these reasons, they should not return to school the following day.